Induction of Labour - what really happens? by Gina Potts

 Considering being induced?

-As indicated above, there are many risks associated with being induced.
+As indicated above, there are many risks associated with being induced, so it is really important to do your own research beforehand.
 It is a medical procedure that is both useful and life-saving when there is a medical necessity.
 Inducing a labour artificially when it is not medically essential can cause unnecessary difficulties and risks, without a commensurate benefit to mother and baby.
 So, if you are considering being induced, please inform yourself, start with the the resources below and make use of the helpline on the AIMS website.

 Wishing you a calm and comfortable birthing day.